 Who will be contributing to the budget?

-If others will be helping to pay for the wedding, then the couple should have a discussion with each person to find out exactly how much they are willing to contribute.
+If others are helping to pay for the wedding the couple should have a discussion with each person to find out exactly how much they are willing to contribute.
 Never assume that the budget is unlimited.
-Couples come to me and said that their family said they will be paying for the wedding… only once has that meant ….No budget…Generally, there is a limit to what people are willing to contribute.
+Couples have come to me and told me that their family said they will be paying for the wedding… only once has that meant ….No budget…Generally, there is a limit to what people are willing to contribute.

 Your budget will dictate the following:

 - how many guests to invite

 - the type of resort (all-inclusive vs. European Plan)

 - the overall style of the wedding

 - the décor